DefiUtils/VenusYield/README.md

 After some seconds you will see your Venus Yield information!

-If you have some doubts, or want to share your thoughts/requests, find me on [Venus Community](https://community.venus.io).
+If you have some doubts, or want to share your thoughts/requests, find me on [Venus Community](https://community.venus.io/c/uncategorized/1).

 And remember:
 - Never-ever share your private key or your mnemonic phrase!
 - Don´t trust.
 Verify.
 - #BUIDL, #HODL & #BTFD
 - Donations are always very welcome! :)

+CHANGES from v0.1 to v0.2
+- fixed wrong calculation on Limit% when VAI in Vault is different from VAI Minted (thanks @YongeNoodle & @sosolean for reporting)
+- fixed issue when updating settings during a balance update (thanks @mikibighead for reporting)